mattermost-community/mattermost-plugin-solar-lottery/README.md

 #### `/lotto rotation set limit`

-Changes rotation's constraints (limits).
+Change rotation's constraints (limits).
 A limit is like, "no more than 2 people with knowledge of netops, intermediate plus.
 Use `any` to indicate any skill/level.